TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 }
 ```

- As the process is synchronous, we can check the status of the import and implement some logic for the file processing.
-In the current example in case of any error
+As the process is synchronous, we can check the status after the import and update the Message table with results.

 ## Error types and how to handle them

-Let's discuss typical errors and how users can deal with them, also I can compare them with a custom made import
+Let's discuss typical errors and how users can deal with them.
+Also I will compare them with a custom made import.

 ### File share connection errors